chrisbazley/SF3KtoProT/README.md

 - Added a new makefile for use on Linux.
 - Improved the README.md file for Linux users.
 - Elimated a benign switch case fallthrough that caused a compiler warning.
+- Some code is now conditionally compiled only if the macro ACORN_C is defined.

 -----------------------------------------------------------------------------
 8  Compiling the software